 Label: Capital Records

-Tex Ritter's spoken word version of Deck of Cards hit the top ten in 1948.
+Tex Ritter's spoken word version of the Deck of Cards song hit the top ten in 1948.
 Although the recording is a cover of the T. Texas Tyler song that also charted the same year, the lyrics come from a folk story that's been around for a couple centuries.
 The song recounts the tale of a soldier who is caught by his sergeant playing cards in church.
 The solider explains that the cards act as his bible.
 For example, the ace represents the one true god, three acts as the holy trinity, jack stands in for the devil, ten represents the number of commandments, and the queen is the Virgin Mary.
 The list goes on and on just like the deck itself.

 Label: Albert Productions